Islam in Iran: Shia majority

+the American Iranian Council, citing the Islamic Republic estimates, gives the Sunni percentage at between 7% and 10%.
+(Almost all of Iran's Shia follow the Twelver branch.)

+The Atlantic Council gives a higher percentage of Sunni, saying "Sunni leaders and observers" put the Sunni population of Iran "between 12 and 25 percent".

+Sunni minority

+Most of the Sunni in Iran are Kurds, Achomi Persians, Khorasani Persians, Turkmens, Arabs, Talysh and Baloch, living in the northwest, northeast, south and southeast, respectively.
+These include the provinces of West Azerbaijan, Kurdistan, Kermanshah, Golestan, Razavi Khorasan, North Khorasan, and Sistan and Baluchestan.
+A majority of Lari people and Talysh, a part of Kurds, virtually all Baluchis and Turkomans, and a minority of Persians, Arabs and Lurs are Sunnis.

 The mountainous region of Larestan is mostly inhabited by indigenous Sunni Persians who did not convert to Shia Islam during the Safavids because the mountainous region of Larestan was too isolated.
 The majority of Lari people are Sunni Muslims, 35% of Lari people are Shia Muslims.
-The people of Larestan speak the Lari language, which is a southwestern Iranian language closely related to Old Persian (pre-Islamic Persian) and Luri.

 Shia clergy tend to view missionary work among Sunnis to convert them to Shi'a Islam as a worthwhile religious endeavor.
 In those towns with mixed populations in the Persian Gulf region, and Sistan and Baluchistan, tensions between Shi'as and Sunnis existed both before and after the Revolution.
 Religious tensions have been highest during major Shi'a observances, especially Muharram.